zkoss/zk-mvvm-book/client_mvvm/README.md

 org.zkoss.bind.Converter#coerceToBean(U compAttr, C component, BindContext ctx);
 ```

-## 3. Getter Method should be pure in View Model

-To send those data of the view model to the client side, client MVVM depends on the getter methods to retrieve data.

-For example, the return value of a getter method should not be always a
-"new" object.

-## 4. Deferred Binding is no longer supported
+## 3. Deferred Binding is no longer supported

 Deferred Binding is no longer supported.
 This feature is to avoid
 unnecessary AU requests (data updates).
 Since client MVVM does those